mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 Int`, the `number` field is `Op String Number`, etc.

 In many languages, using this technique effectively requires having a newtype wrapper on-hand, so it might be unwieldy in non-trivial situations.
-But it can be a pretty powerful method for reasons we will see soon.

 For example, if we wanted to write our previous axis function which is `NType a -> [a] -> String`, we'd have to have a newtype wrapper for `[a] -> String` that has `a` as its argument:

 ```purescript